ployground/ploy/README.txt

   startup_script = startup-demo-server
   fabfile = `fabfile.py`_

+Some other available options are: volume = vol-deadbeef /dev/sdf ip = aaa.bbb.ccc.ddd
+  loadbalancers = loadbalancer1, loadbalancer2

+Please note that for now, when terminating an instance, it is not removed from the loadbalancer.
+The attached volume will be detached automatically.

 **Startup scripts**

 The startup_script option above allows you to write a script which is run